moderndatacompany/dataos.info/docs/stacks/Scanner/Creating Depot Scan Workflow.md

             runAsUser: metis                 # Metis user can run the Scanner
     ```

-4. Under the ‘**Scanner**’ stack, provide the **following:**
+4. Under the ‘Scanner’ stack, provide the following:

-   - **depot**: Give the name or address of the depot.
+   - depot: Give the name or address of the depot.
 Depot provides a reference to the source from which metadata is read/ingested.
 The Scanner job will scan all the datasets referred by a depot.
 Depot keeps connection details and secrets, so you do not need to give them explicitly in Scanner YAML.

       > Scanner workflow will automatically create a source (with the same name as the depot name or source name given in the Depot YAML) where the scanned metadata is saved within Metastore.
 On Metis UI, sources are listed for data sources, dashboards, workflows, and ML models.
 Clicking on them will show the metadata for the respective source names.
           >